Measurement and Analysis of Lobar Lung Deformation After a Change of Patient Position During Video-Assisted Thoracoscopic Surgery: Results

 \subsection{Sliding motion}

 The amount of sliding motion was measured between the lobes and against the thoracic wall.
-This sliding motion is illustrated in Fig.~\ref{fig:sliding} for two clinical cases.
-A heat color map is used to represent the magnitude of sliding for each segmented interface.
-The sliding motion between lung lobes and against the thoracic wall was generally larger in anterior regions, increasing with the distance to the mediastinum and with the closeness to the diaphragm.
-In addition, the discontinuity of the displacement fields across lobes was clearly reflected in the sliding motion against the thoracic wall, especially between upper and lower lobes.
-This behavior had an exception for Case~4, for which the right upper and right lower lobes were completely separated by the right middle lobe.
+This sliding motion is illustrated in Fig.~\ref{fig:sliding}, where a heat color map is used to represent the magnitude of sliding for each segmented interface.
+A significant amount of sliding motion was observed across clinical cases, with average ($\pm$~standard deviation) values ranging from 4.1~mm ($\pm$~5.5~mm) to 11.4~mm ($\pm$~7.0~mm) and from 5.9~mm ($\pm$~5.0~mm) to 13.2~mm ($\pm$~8.0~mm), for the sliding motion between lobes and against the thoracic wall, respectively.
+Except for Case~4, the interface between the right upper and middle lobes presented significantly less sliding motion ($p < .001$, Welch's unequal variances \textit{t}-test).
+The sliding motion was generally larger in anterior regions of the lung, increasing with the distance to the mediastinum and with the closeness to the diaphragm, with maximal values exceeding 30~mm in some cases.

-Distributions for the sliding motion were computed for each one of the available interfaces.
-These distributions are illustrated in Fig.~\ref{fig:lobe_sliding} for the sliding motion between the lobes and in Fig.~\ref{fig:ribs_sliding} for the sliding motion against the thoracic wall.

-Concerning the distribution of sliding motion between lobes, significant sliding motion was measured across clinical cases, with average ($\pm$~standard deviation) values ranging from 4.1~mm ($\pm$~5.5~mm) to 11.4~mm ($\pm$~7.0~mm), and maximal values beyond 20~mm for some cases.
-An analysis across clinical cases revealed significantly less sliding motion for the interface between the right upper and middle lobes ($p < .001$, Welch's unequal variances \textit{t}-test), except for Case~4.

-With respect to the distribution of sliding motion against the thoracic wall, average ($\pm$~standard deviation) values ranged from 5.9~mm ($\pm$~5.0~mm) to 13.2~mm ($\pm$~8.0~mm) across clinical cases, and maximal values beyond 30~mm for some cases.
-In general, we observed larger sliding against the thoracic wall for larger lung displacements across cases, but no other significant differences were observed.